|

 to add the much-needed fourth member to round out their developing sound.

-An overseas trip taken by Cohen in early '99 left a gap which was filled
+An overseas trip taken by Keon-Cohen in early '99 left a gap which was filled

 by local jazz stalwart Steve James, opting to play rhythm guitar exclusively.